What is Adynovate and how is it used?

 |60-100||30-50||8-24||Until bleeding is resolved.|

-Administer 40-50 IU per kg body weight 2 times per week.
+Administer 40-50 IU per kg body weight 2 times per week in children and adults (12 years and older).
+Administer 55 IU per kg body weight 2 times per week in children (< 12 years) with a maximum of 70 IU per kg.
 Adjust the dose based on the patient's clinical response.

 Preparation And Reconstitution

-1. Allow the vials of ADYNOVATE and diluent to reach room temperature before use.
+- Allow the ADYNOVATE package to reach room temperature before use.

-8. Swirl gently until ADYNOVATE is completely dissolved.
+- Verify that diluent transfer is complete.
+Swirl gently until the powder is completely dissolved (Figure C).
+Do not shake.
 Do not refrigerate after reconstitution.

 - Visually inspect the reconstituted ADYNOVATE solution for particulate matter and discoloration prior to administration, whenever solution and container permit.
 The final ADYNOVATE solution should be clear and colorless.
 Do not use if particulate matter or discoloration is observed.